Meals - is it only about food ?

 In today's world our life styles have changed so fast that most of what we eat or the provisions we buy may not be recognised by our grandparents!
 So, the earlier traditions may not be applicable now.
 However, it is time to form new traditions around today's needs and today's life style.

-The podcast episode 6 focusses on this topic.
 I discuss various points and I encourage you to be more intentional about the meals in your house.
 It would be wonderful to have discussions and other engagements around this topic.
 What do you say ?